-You can also listen to the July 14 episode of Talk of Alaska.
-This episode featured Fran Ulmer (chair of the Arctic Research Commission), Nikoosh Carlo (Arctic Research Plan development director), and Simon Stephenson (section head of Arctic sciences at the National Science Foundation) and focused on how Alaskans can weigh in on the plan.
+- July 14 2020 episode of Talk of Alaska: This episode featured Fran Ulmer (chair of the Arctic Research Commission), Nikoosh Carlo (Arctic Research Plan development director), and Simon Stephenson (section head of Arctic sciences at the National Science Foundation) and focused on how Alaskans can weigh in on the plan.

 How can I get involved?

 From October 2019 to September 2020, collected public input to inform the development of the next Arctic Research Plan (2022-2026).
 Thank you to the many individuals and organizations who submitted input during the engagement phase of plan development and the initial public comment period between April 3 and August 2, 2020.
 During this time, we received input on the structure, goals, and objectives of the plan.
 This input informed the Plan Development Workshop that was held virtually from September 14-17, 2020.
 The input provided during the engagement phase and from the workshop have been used to inform a plan framework which federal drafting teams will use to draft the plan.